AlexxIT/WebRTC/README.md

 You can change the go2rtc settings by adding the `go2rtc.yaml` file to your Hass configuration folder.

 **Important.** go2rtc runs its own web interface on port `1984` without a password.
-There you can see a list of active streams from cameras.
-And anyone on your LAN can access them without password.
+There you can see a list of active camera streams.
+Anyone on your LAN can **access them without a password**.
 You can disable this in the go2rtc config.

 **PS.** There is also another nice card with go2rtc support - [Frigate Lovelace Card](https://github.com/dermotduffy/frigate-hass-card).